KakashiHataki-lab/KakashiHataki-lab/README.md

 ### Hi there 👋

-🔭 I’m currently working on python and on my own website development.
+🔭 I’m currently working on my python projects and a website on my own.
-😄 Fun facts: ... ?

 <div align="center">
   <a href="https://github.com/KakashiHataki-lab">